-In addition to the risk factors mentioned above, the Company also faces the following programme-specific risks (while this list does not purport to be exhaustive, it highlights the current risks believed to be material by management):
+In addition to the risk factors mentioned above, the Company also faces the following programme-specific risks (while this list does not purport to be exhaustive, it highlights the current risks believed to be material by management and could have a significant impact on the Group's results and financial condition):

 A350 XWB programme.
-In connection with the A350 XWB programme, after a successful initial flight test campaign of A350 XWB-900, the Company faces the following main challenges: ensuring aircraft performance and flight tests completion, certification and first deliveries before the end of 2014; maintaining supply chain performance and production ramp-up; managing production overcosts of the early aircraft and recurring costs beyond the initial ramp-up phase; maintaining customisation and heads of versions ramp-up; and maintaining the development schedule of A350 XWB-1000 to ensure entry in service as planned.
+In connection with the A350 XWB programme, after a successful certification campaign of A350-900 XWB and a first delivery to Qatar Airways, the Company faces the following main challenges: ensuring satisfaction of first operators and high quality support to its operations; maintaining supply chain performance and production ramp-up; managing production overcosts of the early aircraft and recurring costs beyond the initial ramp-up phase; maintaining the development schedule of A350-1000 XWB to ensure entry in service as planned.

 A380 programme.
-In connection with the A380 programme, the Company faces the following main challenges: management of stress in the supply chain as a result of the steep ramp-up in production in coming years; making continued improvements to lower the resources and costs associated with designing each customised "head of version" aircraft for new customers, in order to allow a higher number of heads of version to be completed each year; and managing maturity in service.
-The wing rib feet issues are now well understood and fixes are in place.
-The impact will be closely managed with customers over the next two years.
-However, in the case of such a large and complex aircraft, risk that the Company could run into further technical issues in the future remains.
+In connection with the A380 programme, the Company faces the following main challenges: secure order flow in order to maintain current rate of production in the long term; making continued improvements to lower the resources and costs associated with designing each customised "head of version" aircraft for new customers, in order to allow a higher number of head of version to be completed each year; and managing maturity in service.

 A400M programme.
-In connection with the A400M programme, the Company faces the following main challenges: finalising the development, tests and associated documentation to enable progressively enhanced aircraft capabilities (enhanced IOC and standard operational clearance (SOC1 to 3); completing the final development of a full set of in-service support goods and services, and providing high levels of service for integrated logistic support that deliver mission success to programme customers; pursuing further aircraft development (engine, cargo systems, military systems); continuing the production ramp-up; managing the contractual retrofit campaign; increasing export orders; and meeting the contractual time schedule for the next programme milestones.
+In connection with the A400M programme, the Company faces the following main challenges: finalising the development, tests and associated documentation to enable progressively enhanced aircraft capabilities through standard operational clearance (SOC1 to 3); completing the final development of a full set of in-service support goods and services as well as providing high levels of service for integrated logistic support that deliver mission success to customers; pursuing further aircraft development (paratrooper systems, cargo and aerial delivery systems, defensive and protection military systems, air to air refueling); continuing production ramp-up; managing the contractual retrofit campaign; increasing export orders; and meeting the contractual time schedule for the next programme milestones.
+For further information, see "- Notes to the Consolidated Financial Statements (IFRS) - Note 6: Revenues and Gross Margin".

 A320neo programme.
 In connection with the A320neo programme, the Company faces the following main challenges: management of stress in the supply chain as a result of the industrial ramp-up; meeting the engine development status including performance targets, and its schedule; and ensuring the availability of skilled personnel for the programme.
-The programme progresses as planned and no new challenges emerged in 2013.
-The main focus will be the transition in 2017 and 2018 from A320ceo (current engine option) to A320neo (new engine option).
+The programme progresses as planned and no new challenges emerged in 2014.
+The main focus will be the transition from 2015 to 2018 from A320ceo (current engine option) to A320neo (new engine option) as well as further ramp-up.

 A330 programme.
-The long range programme presents no new challenges.
-However, managing the order book beyond 2016 becomes more challenging due to competition from A350 XWB and Boeing 787.
+In connection with the long range programme, managing the order book beyond 2016 becomes more challenging due to competition from A350 XWB and Boeing 787.
+The Company has launched the A330neo with an aggressive development schedule based on A320neo experience.

 NH90 and Tiger programmes.
-In connection with the NH90 and Tiger programmes, the Company faces the following main challenges: continuing to proceed with the industrial ramp-up on the NH90 programme including retrofits; mastering the contract renegotiations with governments and addressing requests to reduce contractually binding orders; and assuring support readiness in connection with multiple fleets entering into service.
+In connection with the NH90 and Tiger programmes, the Company faces the challenge of finalising the contract renegotiations with governments addressing requests to reduce contractually binding orders; and assuring support readiness in connection with multiple fleets entering into service.